 Amanita Description and Common Traits

 Below are common traits that will help you identify these poisonous mushrooms (with some visual aids, of course!).

 1. Warts or scales on the cap.
-Note the off colored "patches" on the top of the picture to the right.
+Note the off-colored “patches” on the top of the cap.
 These are the remnants of the universal veil that surrounds the mushroom when it is young.
-Sometimes these patches look more like rows of raised dots, as seen on the pictures further down.
+Sometimes these patches look more like rows of raised dots.

 6. Gills that are thin and white.
 The underside of this example shows the white gills of an Amanita.
 Just another thing to look for when trying to identify poisonous mushrooms.